golioth/docs/docs/services/2-getting-started/5-manage-devices.md

 ```

 :::note
-`"CH:AN:GE:ME"` must be globally unique to the Golioth cloud, so be sure to change it from the above example.
+`"CH:AN:GE:ME"` must be globally unique to your project.
+You should sure to change it from the above example for each device you add to the project, so why not start by changing it?
 A MAC address or other value that represents a unique value (serial number, ICCID/IMSI from the celullar network, etc) is the best source of this info.
 :::

 ```